linusreM/lio-cl/README.md

 Preferrably don't make the usage descriptions longer than a line. (~80 chars) If you need to be able to convey more information on the usage consider using a -h flag in your command function to supply more info

+That is all you need to do then just recompile and the new command should be available.
+It will also automatically have its own entry when you run **help**